Colpocephalum californici

-Colpocephalum californici, the California condor louse, was a species of chewing louse which parasitized the critically endangered California condor.
-It became extinct when the remaining California condors were deloused and treated with pesticides during a captive breeding program.
+Colpocephalum californici, the California condor louse, is an extinct species of chewing louse which parasitized the California condor (Gymnogyps californianus).
+In an example of coextinction, it became extinct when the remaining, Critically Endangered California condors were deloused and treated with pesticides during a captive breeding program.

 Taxonomic history

 This species was described in 1963 by Roger D. Price and James R. Beer.
 They based their description on nine lice (four females, five males), all collected from California condors.
 The holotype was collected from a California condor in the National Zoological Park, and it was deposited in the National Museum of Natural History.
 The authors wrote in their description: "Since the California condor now is very rare, these nine lice may well represent all that will ever be found."

 Price and Beer placed the California condor louse in the megalops-group alongside C. megalops, C. foetens and C. trichosum.

 Description

 Male

 The male had two pairs of spine-like setae on the anterior margin of its head, as well as four to eight mid-dorsal head setae.
 The temple width was 0.50–0.53 mm and its prothorax width was 0.34–0.40 mm.